Orange County, California

 By deploying Xylem Revenue Locator solution, the utility identified meter under-registration as the biggest apparent water loss issue — demonstrating that the mechanical meters were registering significantly less water than was flowing through them, likely a result of meter accuracy degrading over time.

 In addition to improved accuracy of billing base water charges, the utility was able to obtain information from customer consumption data to detect leaks and to support meter right-sizing — determining if customers have the appropriate size water meter for their usage levels — useful information for efficient water conservation and correct revenue generation.

 “We were surprised on many fronts, especially that meter under-registration was our biggest issue and will cost us over $4 million in lost revenue if we don’t take action, in addition to total volume loss of over 1 billion gallons…”

 - Orange County Utilities Manager

-While the utility continues to plan its AMI pilot, they now have a more comprehensive understanding of their current water meter state thanks to Xylem’s Hidden Revenue Locator.
+While the utility continues to plan its AMI pilot, they now have a more comprehensive understanding of current water meter state thanks to Xylem Revenue Locator.

-To date, the Xylem solution has “flagged” over 1800 issues for investigation and identified over 1 billion gallons of apparent water loss.
+To date, Xylem Revenue Locator has "flagged" over 1800 issues for investigation and identified over 1 billion gallons of apparent water loss.
 This translates into a historical revenue loss of over $4 million if no action is taken.

-The utility is embracing the knowledge and insights gained from implementing the Hidden Revenue Locator program, reflecting their desire to set a new standard for utility water efficiency.
+The utility is embracing the knowledge and insights gained implementing Xylem Revenue Locator solution, reflecting their desire to set a new standard for utility water efficiency.
 They look forward to tracking apparent water loss issues through their AMI pilot, and continuing to take action to resolve significant water issues in their community.